shaiggon/Ultimate-Tic-Tac-Toe/README.md

 Ultimate Tic-Tac-Toe on Android.
 Uses OpenGL ES 2.0 for rendering.

-This is a project for a digital media course in Aalto university.
+This is a project for a digital media course in Aalto University.

-The GUI and other graphics programming is made by shaiggon.
+The GUI and other graphics programming was made by shaiggon.
 The game logic was made by Jetch.

-A gameplay video can be found in http://youtu.be/s2H2NdVec4A.
+A gameplay video can be found at http://youtu.be/s2H2NdVec4A.